Anna M. Cienciala: Biography

 Anna Cienciala was born in the Free City of Danzig (now Gdańsk, Poland) on November 8, 1929.
 She was educated in Poland and France.
 Cienciala received a Bachelor of Arts from Liverpool University in 1952, a Master of Arts from McGill University in 1955, and a Ph.D. from Indiana University at Bloomington in 1962, where she wrote her dissertation under the supervision of Piotr S. Wandycz.

 She taught courses in Eastern European history, with a focus on modern Polish and Russian history, at the University of Ottawa and the University of Toronto in Canada, before landing a long-term career in the U.S. at the University of Kansas in 1965.
 As an author, Cienciala published two books, edited four books and wrote around forty academic articles in various American, German, and Polish historical journals.
 She retired as Professor Emeritus in June, 2002.
 In 2007 Cienciala published, together with two other historians, A Crime without Punishment, which explores the historiography of the Katyn massacre.

 Cienciala was a member of a number of professional associations in Poland, the United Kingdom, and the United States.
-She has received awards from the NEH, Fulbright, IREX, ACLS and the Hall Center at K.U.
+She received awards from the NEH, Fulbright, IREX, ACLS and the Hall Center at K.U.
 She was a member of the board of directors of the Polish Institute of Arts and Sciences of America, and received the Polish Cross of Merit.
 Recipient of the Union of Polish Writers Abroad award (London, 2012).
 A book published in 2000 by Gdańsk University and edited by Marek Andrzejewski was dedicated to her honor.

 Professor Cienciala died on December 24, 2014, in Ft.
 Lauderdale, Florida.